agrmet/1DT116_inclass/IRL5/README.md

-# Lecture 4 Mass Parallelism: CUDA programming - in-class session
+# IRL5 Mass Parallelism: CUDA programming - in-class session

 In this module I have prepared three tasks.
 (But two of them you are familiar with!)